+Letter of Intent

-Letter of Intent: Applicants are strongly encouraged to submit a Letter of Intent to ovw.lav@usdoj.gov by January 14, 2020.
-This letter confirms that the applicant has registered with SAM and Grants.gov.
-Submitting a Letter of Intent will not obligate a potential applicant to submit an application.
+Applicants are strongly encouraged to submit a non-binding Letter of Intent to OVW.LAV@usdoj.gov by January 14, 2021.
 Interested applicants who do not submit a Letter of Intent are still eligible to apply.
+For more information, see the Application and Submission Information section of this solicitation.